MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTechniques.rst

 Check RTOS Tasks Scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's start at low level by figuring out if the RTOS is scheduling the tasks correctly.
+Let's start at low level by figuring out if the RTOS is scheduling tasks correctly.
-If possible, use a debugger or :ref:`systemview`, if not use the heartbeat task described here.
+If possible, use a debugger or :ref:`systemview`; if not, use the heartbeat task described below.

-Make one of the RTOS task act like a heartbeat: create a dedicated
+Make one of the RTOS tasks acts like a heartbeat: create a dedicated
 task and make it report in some way at a regular pace (print a message
-on standard output, blink a LED, use SystemView, etc.).
+on standard output, blink an LED, use SystemView, etc.).

 If the heartbeat is still running when the UI freeze occurs, we can
 go a step further and check whether the Core Engine is still
 scheduling Java threads or not.

 If you use task priorities for the RTOS tasks management, ensure that
-the priority of the RTOS task is equal or lower than the priority of
+the priority of the RTOS task is equal to or lower than the priority of
 the Core Engine task.

 If the RTOS task of the heartbeat doesn't run when:

 - the priority is the highest than any other tasks, then the RTOS
   scheduler is not scheduling anything.
-- the priority is the same as the Core Engine and other tasks with
+- the priority is the same as the Core Engine, and other tasks with
-  a higher priority exists, then one or more RTOS tasks are causing
+  a higher priority exist, then one or more RTOS tasks are causing
   starvation by taking all the resources.

 ..